-At the request of the Financial Services Authority of Indonesia, in 2015 the Indonesia-OECD Policy Dialogue addressed the corporate governance of financial conglomerates.
+At the request of the Financial Services Authority of Indonesia, the Indonesia-OECD Policy Dialogue addressed the corporate governance of financial conglomerates.
 On 2 December 2015, policy makers, regulators and experts met in Jakarta to discuss the roles and responsibilities of corporate governance players in financial groups, the supervision and corporate governance of financial groups as well as the supervision and corporate governance of cross-sectoral conglomerates.
 Download the agenda and background report.

 The meeting was followed by a launch event for the new G20/OECD Principles of Corporate Governance.

 Rules on Backdoor Listings: a Global Survey

 The second phase of the Indonesia-OECD Policy Dialogue focuses on the issue of transparent and fair rules governing market discipline, specifically back-door listings.
 A Technical Seminar on Backdoor Listings was held in December 2013 to discuss the challenges and different regulatory approaches to backdoor listings and subsequently a follow up Workshop on Transparency of Backdoor Listings was held on 30 October 2014.
 This report was used as a background document for the workshop in October.
 It provides a comparative study of regulatory responses to backdoor listings in other markets, and discusses whether there is a need to promulgate specific regulation for backdoor listings in Indonesia.